marcosh/marcosh.github.io/_posts/2021-06-04-introducing-haskell-in-soisy.markdown

 The decision we took was to use [Haskell](https://www.haskell.org/).
 In this post we will try to summarise our path, from the initial situation and the perplexities around the usage of a new technology, to the actual release in production.

+If you prefer, you can read the italian version of this post on [Soisy's blog](https://www.soisy.it/introduzione-haskell-stack-tecnologico/).

 ## A bit of context, what is our risk engine?

 As we mentioned above, Soisy provides a payment by instalments system.
 As any service in the buy-now-pay-later market, we need to protect ourselves from possible insolvencies from our customers.